steemian/publicGood/TEASER.md

 * Programmers
 * Understanding people and how they react

-*The AI Contest* is providing a fun way to mix those two ideas.
+**The AI Contest** is providing a fun way to mix those two ideas.
 You want to better understand how community reacts to a problem?
 You want to learn coding?
 Psychology?
 Just relax a little from the Steem bot you are writing?
 Just hop in the contest, it's free to get in and some cash will come at the end.

-And you will help cognitive sciences!
+And you will help advance cognitive sciences!

 ### Why is that mess about games?